joelbenjaminboer/NN-japanese-speaker/README.md

 Our goal is to explore more compact models and find a model that has a better accuracy with less parameters then other known solutions.

 # How to run the code

 RECOMMENDED: To use the same embedder that we use make sure to create a nomic account on https://www.nomic.ai/ and generate an api key.
 This can be set in the terminal using "nomic login".
 Else you may need to configure the code to use a different embedding model this can be done using Huggingface or any other preffered library.

 1. All our code can be dynamically configured by tweaking config/config.yaml.

 2. tweak the config file to your preferences to run the model in the desired format.

 3. Run "python main.py".

-note: When making tweaks to the dataset make sure to give it a new unique key inside of "EMBEDDING".
+**Note:** When making tweaks to the dataset, make sure to give it a new unique key inside of "EMBEDDING" to avoid cache conflicts.